corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/setup/corda-configuration-fields.md

     - `flowThreadPoolSize`

-      The number of threads available to handle flows in parallel.
+        The number of threads available to handle flows in parallel by the default thread pool.
 This is the number of flows that can run in parallel doing something and/or holding resources like database connections.

+        Note that this property does not affect the size of additional thread pools as described in [Using additional thread pools]({{< relref "../../cordapps/thread-pools.md" >}}).

-    A larger number of flows can be suspended, for example, waiting for reply from a counterparty.
+        A larger number of flows can be suspended; for example, waiting for reply from a counterparty.
   When a response arrives, a suspended flow will be woken up if there are any available threads in the thread pool.

         Otherwise, a currently active flow must be finished or suspended before the suspended flow can be woken up to handle the event.
 This can have serious performance implications if the flow thread pool is too small, as a flow cannot be suspended while in a database transaction, or without checkpointing its state first.

         Corda Enterprise allows the node operators to configure the number of threads the state machine manager can use to execute flows in parallel, allowing more than one flow to be active and/or use resources at the same time.

         The ideal value for this parameter depends on a number of factors.
 These include the hardware the node is running on, the performance profile of the flows, and the database instance backing the node as datastore.
 Every thread will open a database connection, so for n threads, the database system must have at least n+1 connections available.
 Also, the database must be able to actually cope with the level of parallelism to make the number of threads worthwhile - if using for example H2, any number beyond eight does not add any substantial benefit due to limitations with its internal architecture.
 For these reasons, the default size for the flow framework thread pool is the lower number between either the available number of processors times two, and 30.
 Overriding this value in the configuration allows you to specify any number.